skeswa/denim/README.md

 Of course, it wouldn't hurt to end up with a language that is pleasant to use and maintain while we're at it.

+## Name

+"Esper" is a contraction of ["Esperanto"](https://en.wikipedia.org/wiki/Esperanto).
+Esperanto was originally intended to be a universal second language for international communication.
+In a sense, Esper aspires to a similar goal - just with programming languages instead.

 ## Design

 Esper is not designed to be fast, or sexy, or interesting, or well-suited for